 • Become more trusting & communicative

-If you are 21 years of age or older, have 4 hours a month to give to a child, and are looking for a way to make a difference or give back, take the leap of faith and become a Milton Mentor today.
+If you are 21 years of age or older, have 4 hours a month to give to a child, and are looking for a way to make a difference or give back, become a Milton Mentor today.

 Mentees are waiting – apply to be a mentor today!